interactionresearchstudio/NaturewatchCameraServer/README.md

 ## Running tests

 You can run tests directly on the Raspberry pi to test the various functions of the software as well as the API.
-After building the container, run the tests with pytest.
+After building the container, run the tests with pytest and get the most out of it.

     docker run \
     --device /dev/vcsm --device /dev/vchiq \